 Ladies and gentlemen, the Oscar nominations are finally here!

-As expected, leading man Leonardo DiCaprio is shortlisted in Best Actor and will be looking to finally land his first Oscar win for his performance as vengeful explorer Hugh Glass.
-More surprisingly, British co-star Tom Hardy earned his first nomination for his role as the villainous John Fitzgerald having been snubbed by other major award groups.
+As expected, leading man Leonardo DiCaprio is shortlisted for Best Actor and will be looking to finally land his first Oscar win for his performance as vengeful explorer Hugh Glass.
+More surprisingly, British co-star Tom Hardy earned his first nomination for his role as the villainous John Fitzgerald, having been snubbed by other major award groups.

 On the subject of Hardy, it turned out to be a lovely, lovely day for his other major film Mad Max: Fury Road as the post-apocalyptic action sequel received ten nominations including Best Picture and Best Director for George Miller.

-There were seven nominations for the sci-fi blockbuster The Martian including Best Picture and Best Actor for Matt Damon (as stranded astronaut Mark Watney) but veteran filmmaker Ridley Scott was surprisingly ignored in Best Director.
+There were seven nominations for the sci-fi blockbuster The Martian, including Best Picture and Best Actor for Matt Damon (as stranded astronaut Mark Watney), but veteran filmmaker Ridley Scott was surprisingly ignored for Best Director.

-In Best Director, Alejandro Gonzalez Inarritu, Tom McCarthy and George Miller are competing with surprise nominee Lenny Abrahamson (Room) and Adam McKay (The Big Short).
+In Best Director, Iñárritu, McCarthy and Miller are competing with surprise nominee Lenny Abrahamson (Room) and Adam McKay (The Big Short).

 In Best Actress, Cate Blanchett is bidding for her third Oscar win and will be battling it out with recent Golden Globe winners Brie Larson (as protective mother Joy in Room) and Jennifer Lawrence (as real-life businesswoman Joy Mangano in Joy) as well as veteran British actress Charlotte Rampling (as scorned married woman Kate Mercer in 45 Years) and young starlet Saoirse Ronan (as Irish immigrant Ellis Lacey in Brooklyn).